 Real life situations where I needed a car during a pet sitting visit:

 #1: Walked into a client’s house and the cat was lethargic, with jaundiced gums and eyes.
-Cat was lifelessand in a very depressed state.
-I rushed him to Care Animal Hospital where it was determined he had liver cancer and needed quite a bit of medical intervention before he finally passed away months later.
+Cat was lifeless and in a very depressed state.
+After contact our client, I rushed the kitty to Care Animal Hospital.
+Kitty was severely dehydrated due to having liver cancer (which was previously undetected).

 #2: Arrived a a client’s house and one of the dogs was bleeding profusely from the rectum.
 Dog couldn’t walk and I had to carry her to my car after first laying tarps and blankets down to keep the blood from staining my carpet.
-Dog stayed at Care Animal Hospital for a couple days for surgery.
+Dog stayed at Care Animal Hospital for surgery.

 #3: Started a new pet sitting job and the furnace went out.
 Some of the rabbits ended up freezing to death before I started but once I arrived, I rushed baby bunnies to the vet because they were near death.